PyDevices/PyDisplay_cmods/README.md

-# busdrivers
+# PyDisplay_cmods
-Bus Drivers for MicroPython written in C with ESP_LCD
+MicroPython User C Modules for PyDisplay

+## WARNING
+This is a work in progress and very much alpha quality.
+Do not use in a production environment.

 ## Note on ESP32 partition tables
 The partition table for the MicroPython ESP32 build is defined in one of the `partitions-*.csv` files in `micropython/ports/esp32`.
 The partition table is used to define the size and location of the partitions on the flash memory of the ESP32.
 The partition table is used by the `esptool.py` utility to flash the firmware to the ESP32.
 Adding user c modules to your build may require a different partition table.
 The partition table is defined in CSV format with the following columns: